China wants to ban clothes that 'hurt nation's feelings'

 Online, people questioned how law enforcers could unilaterally determine when the nation's "feelings" are "hurt".

 "Will wearing a suit and tie count?
-Marxism originating in the West.
+Marxism originated in the West.
 Would its presence in China also count as hurting national feelings," one user posted on Chinese Twitter-like platform Weibo.

 Legal experts in the country have also criticised the law's vague phrasing, saying it could be open to abuse.